🎉 Accessible Yoga Training Online begins Sept 20th - registrations now open! 🎉

 • Include in their website / social media bio that they:

-• Have completed Accessible Yoga Training with Jivana Heyman / the Accessible Yoga School
+• Have completed Accessible Yoga Training with Jivana Heyman / Accessible Yoga

 • Are Accessible Yoga certified